How the government, central bank, and commercial banks work together to create money.

 The more credit is created, the more purchasing power is pulled from the future into the present.
 When the future finally arrives, there might not be any purchasing power left.
 To stay solvent, consumers, businesses, and governments must acquire more and more debt, pulling more and more purchasing power from even further in the future.

 This pattern may also lead to a debt crisis, where public and private borrowers eventually fail to find lenders willing to support their unquenchable thirst for credit.
 When the lending stops, borrowers can no longer pay back their loans.
-Borrowers suddenly default on their debt obligations, and credit starts evaporating from the economy.
+Borrowers suddenly default on their debt obligations, and loan assets start evaporating from lenders’ balance sheets.
+This leads to a collapse of the money supply and a recession: bankruptcies, unemployment, and a downturn in economic activity.

 Limits on Loans